waveFrontSet/machine-learning-scp/README.md

 This project is documented through various blog posts.
 At the moment, the following have been written:
 - <a href="https://paul-grillenberger.de/2019/11/10/a-machine-learning-project-classifying-scps-overview/">Overview</a>
-- Building a web crawler
+- <a href="https://paul-grillenberger.de/2019/11/24/classifying-scps-part-1-building-a-web-crawler/">Building a web crawler</a>

 Furthermore, the git tags point at exercises and their solutions that are referenced in the blog posts.